-Degree to b oe Awarded: Honora ry DoctorateHonor ary Baccalaureate Honorary Associate Please stat e the name and address s of your nominee fo or an Honorary Degree. improveme institutions. nt of the quality of acade emic programs and ave made significant contri academic life at one of the office are not eligible for the e NSHE's What are y our reasons for nominat ing this person?
-(A attach additional pages, if necessary President Date Institution
+1. Degree to be Awarded: Honorary DoctorateHonorary BaccalaureateHonorary Associate 2.
+Please state the name and address of your nominee for an Honorary Degree.
+3. Honorary degrees shall be awarded to persons who have made significant contributions to the improvement of the quality of academic programs and academic life at one of the NSHE's institutions.
+Persons currently holding public elected office are not eligible for the degree except in extraordinary circumstances.
+What are your reasons for nominating this person?
+(Attach additional pages, if necessary.)
+President Date Institution